JYOTI9078/CONTRIB_AUTOMATION/README.md

 ```
 pom.xml                             # For managing maven dependencies, build management and commandline arguments for runtime
-input-data                          # All the test-data files created by testers should be put here
+input-data/                         # All the test-data files created by testers should be put here
-src
-└───main
+infra/                          ┐
+└───db/                         │
+│   └───sql/                    ├   # These files are required for configuring and starting docker for Healenium
+│       └───init.sql            │
+└───docker-compose.yaml         ┘
+src/
+└───main/
-│   └───java
+│   └───java/
-│   │   └───basetest           ┐
+│   │   └───basetest/          ┐
-│   │   └───constants          ├    # Framework packages which are maintained by the CoE team
+│   │   └───constants/         ├    # Framework packages which are maintained by the CoE team
-│   │   └───driver             ┘
+│   │   └───driver/            ┘
-│   │   └───pageFactory             # Add all your page classes in this package
+│   │   └───pageFactory/            # Add all your page classes in this package
 │   │   │   └───PageClass           # Default page class which MUST BE extended by every page-object class in the test project
 │   │   │   └───PageObjectManager   # For creating and managing objects of every page class.
-│   │   └───utils                   # Various utility libraries which can be used by both framework developers and testers
+│   │   └───utils/                  # Various utility libraries which can be used by both framework developers and testers
-│   └───resources
+│   └───resources/
 │       └───log4j2.xml
-└───test
-    └───java
+└───test/
+    └───java/
-    │   └───runner
+    │   └───runner/
     │   │   └───TestRunner          # Main Runner class for this cucumber framework.
 Used for running tests locally
-    │   └───stepdefinitions         # Add all your step-definition classes here
+    │   └───stepdefinitions/        # Add all your step-definition classes here
     │       └───CommonSteps         # A step-definition class for performing common actions such before and after test tasks etc.
-    └───resources
+    └───resources/
-        └───Configs                 # All the project configurations are maintained here.
+        └───Configs/                # All the project configurations are maintained here.
 Create as many required for each environment of your project
         │   └───qa.properties
         │   └───dev.properties
-        └───Features                # All feature files consisting of test scenarios are kept in this folder.
+        └───Features/               # All feature files consisting of test scenarios are kept in this folder.
+        └───cucumber.properties
+        └───healenium.properties    # Self-healing can be enabled from here, along with other Healenium properties.
-logs                                # Metric and execution logs displayed here
+logs/                               # Metric and execution logs displayed here
-target                              # Execution results will be shown under this folder
+target/                             # Execution results will be shown under this folder
-└───cucumber-html-reports           # HTML reports will be created under this folder
+└───cucumber-html-reports/          # HTML reports will be created under this folder
     └───overview-features.html      # Look for this file to open and view the execution reports.
 README.md
 Contributing.md